Ontario shuts schools, indoor dining and gyms

 The reopening of schools has been delayed until at least Jan.
 17. Just last week, the government announced schools would open on Wednesday.

 Schools shut down for in class learning last April because of record cases driven by the delta variant.
+They had since resumed in class learning.

 Ford said they are expecting a “tsunami” of cases and noted just one percent of 100,000 new cases a day could overwhelm hospitals.
+Ontario has a population of more than 14.7 million.

+Retail stores will be limited to 50% capacity and indoor social gatherings will be capped at five people.

-The closures will begin Wednesday.
+The new measures will begin Wednesday.

+“They had no choice,” said Dr. Andrew Morris, a professor of infectious diseases at the University of Toronto and the medical director of the Antimicrobial Stewardship Program at Sinai-University Health Network.

+“It was going to be brutal one way or the other.
+Show me who isn’t facing these realities?
+Anywhere?” he said.